PMacDaSci/pmacplot/README.md

-This repo contains the functions of the `pmacplot` package, which once installed locally, provides helpful functions for creating and exporting graphics made in ggplot in the style used by Peter Mac researchers (well that’s the aim, it’s just beginning Nov 2020).
+This repo contains the functions of the `pmacplot` package, which once installed locally, provides helpful functions for creating and exporting graphics made in the style used by Peter Mac researchers (well that’s the aim, it’s just beginning Nov 2020).
 It is based on the BBC news bbplot package.
+This website also highlights plots researchers at Peter Mac have created and shows the code for the plots.

 # We need your help!